Tevet 5786, Issue no. 25

 Rabbi David Eigner

 Many people sprout different types of seeds in the house and eat them after sprouting.
-Which halachot pertain to indoor sprouting?
+What are the laws involved with sprouting in your house?
+What do we need to know?

 Clip